markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

-2.  **Laziness.**  If a string of lines *Ls* constitute a [block quote](#block-quotes) with contents *Bs*, then the result of deleting the initial [block quote marker] from one or more lines in which the next [non-whitespace character] after the [block quote marker] is [paragraph continuation text] is a block quote with *Bs* as its content.
+2.  **Laziness.**  If a string of lines *Ls* constitute a [block quote](#block-quotes) with contents *Bs*, then the result of deleting the initial [block quote marker] from one or more lines in which the next character other than a space or tab after the [block quote marker] is [paragraph continuation text] is a block quote with *Bs* as its content.
     [Paragraph continuation text](@) is text
     that will be parsed as part of the content of a paragraph, but does